-- All faculty and staff should use their MTSU email account when communicating to a student.
-Faculty and staff should send the email to a student's MTSU assigned email address instead of a personal account such as Gmail or Hotmail.
+- All faculty and staff should use their MTSU email account when communicating with a student.
+Faculty and staff should send the email to a student's MTSU assigned email address instead of a personal account such as Gmail or iCloud.
 When communicating with students, we are required to make a bestfaith effort to confirm the identity of the person.
 By using the MTSU email address that is issued to the student, we are doing that.
-When you communicate with a student using a non-MTSU email address, you have no idea who is sending that email. - "Non-public educational data should never be sent to non-institutional assigned accounts, since there is no way to verify the authenticity of the end user.
+When you communicate with a student using a non-MTSU email address, you have no idea who is on the other end of that email. - "Non-public educational data should never be sent to non-institutional assigned accounts, since there is no way to verify the authenticity of the end user.
 The institution would be held responsible if an unauthorized third party gained access to a student's education record through any electronic transmission method where the institution did not take measures to secure that transmission."
-Source: American Association of Collegiate Registrars and Admissions Officers (AACRAO) 2012 FERPA Guide. - Another alternative is to use D2L, because D2L email stays inside D2L.
-This is the most secure way of communicating "course" information to a student.
-All class email correspondence is in one location and is not mixed in with your MTSU email account, and so, it is easy to find/review correspondence with students in the class.
-Additionally, D2L can be used as a grading tool to post grades. - When emailing a student or replying to a student's email, take a minute to consider the type of information to be communicated.
+Source: American Association of Collegiate Registrars and Admissions Officers (AACRAO) 2012 FERPA Guide. - When emailing a student or replying to a student's email, take a minute to consider the type of information to be communicated.
 Ask yourself these questions: Is this directory information?
 Is the information personally identified information such as a social security number?
-What are the

-- consequences if information is disclosed inadvertently to someone other than intended recipient?
-Should this information be communicated through the MTSU email account? - Never include a social security number in an email.
-You may include the M# (MTSU identification number) in an email.
+What are the consequences if information is disclosed inadvertently to someone other than intended recipient?
+Should this information be communicated through the MTSU email account? - Never include a social security number or other PII in an email.
+You may include the M# (MTSU identification number) in an email to the student if it is to their MTSU email account.